CodeYourFuture/syllabus-archive/html-css/week-2/lesson.md

 ---

+## Learning Objectives

+Learning objectives for this lesson can be found [here](./learning-objectives.md)

 ## Responsive Web Design

 When we build for the web, we're making websites that can be viewed in a phone, a laptop, a tablet and more.
 To ensure we're presenting a website that's easy to use on any device, we use Responsive Web Design techniques to modify how content is displayed depending on the viewport.